cubicflow/cubicflow/_pages/process.md

 <br>

-In the Agile process there is not always a clear definition of where one milestone ends and another begins.
-Projects requiring a defined scope will usually begin with an in-depth Discovery phase that helps us to identify problems and objectives early on in development.
-In addition, Discovery is a time for us to immerse ourselves in the brand and user-experience&nbsp;goals.
+With some projects there is not always a clear definition where one milestone ends and another begins -- agile development is the solution to this problem.
+An in-depth Discovery phase helps us to identify challenges early in development.
+In addition, Discovery is a time for us to orientate ourselves to both the brand and the user-experience&nbsp;goals.

 <br><br>